How to pay for relocation costs

 The cost of moving

-- Hiring movers is one of the most important expenses you’ll make because, generally, you get what you pay for.
-HomeAdvisor found that the average cost of movers ranges between $909 and $2,505, but costs vary widely based on distance, location, how much stuff you’re moving and if you elect for extra services.
+- Hiring movers.
+This is one of the most important expenses you’ll make because, generally, you get what you pay for.
+Angie found that hiring movers costs at least $2,000, on average, for the full service.
+Costs vary widely based on distance, location, how much you’re moving and if you add extra services.

 - Boxes.
 You will need boxes if you don’t hire someone for packing services.
 Boxes can generally be obtained for free from grocery or department stores.
 If you need containers for transporting fragile items, remember that durable plastic tubs can cost more than $20 each, depending on the size.

 - Item replacements.
-Odds are, at least a few things will be broken during your move.
+Odds are at least a few things will be broken during your move.
 Remember to set aside some money to cover replacements.

 - Deposits and fees.
 It’s possible that you may have to pay early termination fees for services like cable or utilities.
 You might even have to put down a deposit for services at your new place prior to moving in.